-Of course I don’t blame the plethora of Universities, colleges and other establishments that quickly set up these courses in order to fleece the unsuspecting Ernest Hemmingway’s and JK Rowling’s.
-But literature has been flourishing and blossoming for hundreds of years without any need for them.
-Indeed I would suggest that if nose picking led to a fruitful career you can bet your bollocks that within six weeks universities would be offering a BA in it?
+Now I don’t blame the plethora of Universities, colleges and other establishments that quickly set up these courses in order to fleece the unsuspecting Ernest Hemmingway’s and JK Rowling’s, but literature has been flourishing and blossoming for hundreds of years without them.
+And I would go so far to suggest that if racing hamsters led to a fruitful career you can bet your life that the nation’s universities would be falling over themselves to offer a BA in it?

 Now, I’ll grant you, you do need structure in any book and it goes without saying that punctuation or the lack thereof can signal the death knell of any manuscript.
-Most of the students and believe me, some of the tutors as well, think that a semi-colon is what’s left of your anal passage after surgery!
-But great stories are not about structure but about the writer’s imagination.
+There are writers out there who think that a semi-colon is what’s left of your anal passage after surgery!
+But great stories are not about structure, but about the writer’s imagination.
 Readers don’t give a toss about the structure and so many courses focus on this to the detriment of emphasising that it is the story that really matters.
 That people will read a story not because it is well structured but to find out what happens to the hero next.

 14th September 2016.